Himanta Biswa Sarma

 Himanta Biswa Sarma (born 1 February 1969) is an Indian politician and lawyer serving as the 15th and the current Chief Minister of Assam since 2021.
-He also serving as leader of the house in legislative assembly A former member of the Indian National Congress, Sarma joined the Bharatiya Janata Party on 23 August 2015 and soon was made convenor of NEDA.
-He is a five time Member of the Assam Legislative Assembly from Jalukbari, having been elected since 2001.
+A former member of the Indian National Congress, Sarma joined the Bharatiya Janata Party on 23 August 2015 and soon was made convenor of NEDA.
+He is a six time Member of the Assam Legislative Assembly from Jalukbari, having been elected since 2001.

 Early life and education

 Sarma was born on 1 February 1969 in Jorhat, Assam.
 The family, including six siblings, later shifted to Ulubari, Gandhibasti locality in Guwahati.
 He belongs to an Assamese family which traces its origins to Latima in Nalbari district.
 Sarma married Riniki Bhuyan Sarma in 2001, with whom he has a son, Nandil Biswa Sarma, who attended The Doon School, and a daughter, Sukanya Sarma, who attended Mayo College Girls School.

 Sarma was educated at Kamrup Academy School, Guwahati in 1985 and joined Cotton College, Guwahati (now known as Cotton University) for his undergraduate education.
 He was elected the General Secretary of Cotton College Students Union, three times in 1988-89, 1989–90, and 1991-1992.
 Sarma is the seventh chief minister of Assam from Cotton University.

 He obtained a Bachelor of Arts in 1990 and Master of Arts in 1992, both in political science, from the university.
 Thereafter, Sarma obtained a Bachelor of Laws from Government Law College, Guwahati, and became a solicitor in 1995.
 He practised law at the Gauhati High Court from 1996 to 2001.
 In 2006, he completed a Doctorate of Philosophy in political science from Gauhati University on the topic North Eastern Council: A structural and functional analysis, defending his dissertation shortly before he was elected to public office.